 In my desperation to get my shorts off, I had completely forgotten about my tender instep.
-When that very same instep landed squarely onto the raised toe rail, I was bluntly reminded of my little red spot.
+When that very same instep landed squarely on top of the raised toe rail, I was bluntly reminded of my little red spot.
 “AH!”
-I cried out, quickly jumping forward while swinging my left arm down — forcefully smacking my cut finger right on the calçador!
+I cried out, quickly jumping up while swinging my left arm down — forcefully smacking my cut finger right on the calçador.
+OH!
 The pain was so blinding, so utterly debilitating, I couldn’t even scream.
 But my knees gave way and I dropped like a rag doll on top of the steering bench.

 And that is where the third calamity struck.

 I like to think of myself as a good multitasker, able to keep several balls in the air at a time.
-When I’m not sailing on a tiny raft in the middle of nowhere off some forgotten coast, I manage construction projects for a living — usually large, public projects.
+When I’m not sailing on a tiny raft in the middle of nowhere off some forgotten coast, I manage construction projects for a living — usually large public projects.
 It’s a job ideally suited for my Attention Deficit Hyperactivity Disorder.
-Every day is different — every hour is different: dealing with recalcitrant subcontractors (that’s not in my contract!), demanding owners (that’s in your contract!), immense egos (also known as architects), litigation phobic engineers (just multiply by a factor of 2), litigation philic attorneys (just multiply by $400 per hour), malfunctioning equipment, union strikes, material delays, unhappy neighbors, countless change orders, and dysfunctional public agencies that don’t seem to understand how the real world works, and even if they did, don’t have the money to pay for it anyway.
+Every day is different — every hour is different: dealing with recalcitrant subcontractors (That’s not in my contract!), demanding owners (That’s in your contract!), immense egos (also known as architects), litigation phobic engineers (Just multiply by a factor of 2), litigation philic attorneys (Just multiply by $450 per hour), malfunctioning equipment, union strikes, material delays, unhappy neighbors, countless change orders, and dysfunctional public agencies that don’t seem to understand how the real world works, and even if they did, don’t have the money to pay for it anyway.
 And on some days, all of this happens before the morning coffee break.

-So multitasking is something I am pretty familiar with.
-But really, when you get right down to it, when the pedal hits the metal, most of us can only focus on one thing at a time — just one thing.
+So multitasking is something I am very familiar with.
+But really, when you get right down to it, when the pedal hits the metal, so to speak, most of us can only focus on one thing at a time — just one thing.
 Believe what you want, but please don’t text and drive.

-While this was certainly humiliating, it was not my “third calamity.”
+While the foul wind was certainly humiliating, it was not my “third calamity.”
 That came next — or I should say — it didn’t come next.
 Because what came out next was absolutely nothing.

-Draped over that banco, bundinha no ar (ass in the air), I could feel that something was still in there — knock, knock, knocking on heaven’s gate.
-And that something wanted to come out.
-And I wanted it out — lord knows — I wanted nothing more right there.
-So I stayed with my chest on the bench, waiting for the pain to subside, while I slowly inched my knees forward to put me in a better position.
+Draped over that banco, bundinha no ar (ass in the air), I could feel that something was still in there — knock, knock, knocking on heaven’s gate — and that something wanted to come out.
+And I really wanted it out — lord knows — I wanted nothing more right there.
+So I stayed bent over on that bench, waiting for the pain in my parts to subside, while inching my knees forward to put me in a better position.
 And then I tried — with all my heart I tried — grunting and groaning, panting and moaning, pushing with every fiber of my being until I was ready to pass out and couldn’t push anymore.
 But nothing came out.
 Nothing!

 Deep breath . . .
 Take another deep breath . . .
 Just keep breathing . . .

-I even did that chanting thing I do when sitting on the pot (albeit at a lower volume) which normally works so well.
-Come on. . .
-Come on. . .
-Come on. . .
+I even did that little chanting thing I do (albeit at a lower volume) which normally works so well.

 My patience quickly ran out and I started to push again with a vengeance.
-But I soon gave up, worried I might burst something.
-I was too plugged up.
+But I soon gave up, afraid that something would burst.
+I was just too plugged up.
 Dehydration and a poor diet had taken their toll, and this after only three days at sea.
 What would happen if I was out there longer?
-Impacted bowel has been a bane to seamen throughout sailing history, with complications that were often serious (cramping, intestinal tearing, infection, septicemia), resulting in more than a few very painful deaths.
+Looking back now it’s easy to laugh, but acute constipation has been a bane to seamen throughout sailing history, with complications that were often quite serious (cramping, intestinal tearing, infection, septicemia), resulting even in death.
+And a painless death it certainly was not.

-Thoroughly defeated, I stayed on that bench for several minutes without moving.
+Thoroughly defeated, I stayed on that bench for several minutes without moving an inch.
 I knew I had to get up — was worried Mamede would soon come out and catch me in another compromising position.
-I would have to explain, something a man never likes to do with his pants down, and he would remember.
-Mamede would always remember: Yes, he was a nice man — a little different — from California, I think — hardly ate — and poor thing, he was very prone to accidents.
+I would have to explain — something a man never likes to do with his pants down — and he would remember; Mamede would always remember.
+Yes, he was a nice man — a little different — from California, I think — hardly ate — and poor thing, he was very prone to accidents.